sheadawson/prompt-templates/Term/Term_BaseDefinition.md

 #### Unwholesome Patterns

-Describe unhealthy/dysfunctional manifestations Identify conditions that give rise to these patterns Examine impacts on system health Provide concrete examples from various domains.
-Express in the style defined as $proseStyle.
+* Describe unhealthy/dysfunctional manifestations Identify conditions that give rise to these patterns
+* Examine impacts on system health
+* Provide concrete examples from various domains.
+* Express in the style defined as $proseStyle.

 #### Transformation Pathways

-Analyze how systems transition between wholesome and unwholesome patterns Identify key leverage points for intervention Describe practical strategies for pattern transformation Consider potential obstacles and how to address them.
-Express in the style defined as $proseStyle\</instruction>
+* Analyse how systems transition between wholesome and unwholesome patterns.
+* Identify key leverage points for intervention.
+* Describe practical strategies for pattern transformation
+* Consider potential obstacles and how to address them.
+* Express in the style defined as $proseStyle

+ \</instruction>

 ### System Examples & Analysis

+\<instruction>

-\<instruction>  Select 6-8 diverse examples from the system types listed below:
+Select 6-8 diverse examples from the system types listed below:

 - **Ecological** (ecosystem dynamics, food webs, biogeochemical cycles)
 - **Biological** (cellular, organismal)